 Rsnapshot - Rsync based utility to take backup - Introduction

 Rsnapshot is an rsync based untility in Linux and Unix which is used to backup your remote and local files.
 Rsnapshot uses rsync and hard links to take full and incremental backup of your Linux machine.
 Remote backup is possible by using rsync over ssh.
 However, for remote backup with Windows you have install application on Windows to act as Rsync on Windows.
 Rsnapshot is a free software under GPL terms and can run on almost all UNIX based system.
 Rsnapshot uses only configured number of snapshots, so that the disk space won't grow after the certain limit is reached.
 Rsnapshot also reduces the disk space required for backup as rsnapshot uses hard links extensively.
-Finally, you should also learn more about Rsync command line options to master the tool.

 Also see tutorial Rsync exclude directory example to exclude files and directories while executing the backup task with rsync.